alex-piccione/portfolio-2025-api/README.md

 ```

 ### Docker
-See [devop/README.md] for instruciton to run the api and database in local Docker.
+See [devop/README.md] for instruciton to run the api and database on local Docker.

 ## Deploy